benvanik/vr.js/README.md

 * Personalize
 * Choose Windows 7 Basic or Windows Classic

-#### Disable Vsync

-In Chrome you can use `about:flags` to enable the `Disable GPU VSync` option.

-There's currently no way of doing this in Firefox.
-Instead, you'll need to set it in your GPU driver configuration tool.

-For AMD cards it's buried under the Catalyst Control Center:
-`Gaming` -> `3D Application Settings` -> `Frame Rate Control` -> `Wait for Vertical
-Refresh`

 #### Write Fast Code

 Use `requestAnimationFrame` for your rendering and always render as fast as